 At CLR we are lucky to be headquartered in Berlin.
-It is not only one of the most fascinating and vivid cities in the world and a center of the newest, most exciting developments in science and technology – the city state of Berlin is also the only federal state of Germany where the International Women’s Day is a public holiday.
+It is not only one of the most fascinating and vivid cities in the world and a center of the newest, most exciting developments in science and technology – the city state of Berlin is also one of the two federal states of Germany where the International Women’s Day is a public holiday.

 The International Women’s Day on March 8th was established by the UN in 1975 to raise awareness for gender equality and support women’s participation in all cultural, political and economic discourses and issues.
 It is a day to celebrate the milestones we have already accomplished and to set goals to build a sustainable future that is worth looking forward to.